 We suggest never adding anything else to your wash cycle.
 You won't need to if you follow these dozen laundry tips.

 Clean your machine first.
-If it's your first time switching to Powerizer, run an empty wash cycle to clean your machine using one (1) scoop.
+Included in our detergent is a washing machine cleaner run an empty wash cycle to clean your machine using one (1) scoop.
 Select the hottest temperature setting.
 Here are some signs you need to clean your washer.

 - You are experiencing mold smelling clothing even after drying.